 PROFESSOR TONY WRIGHT, INSTITUTE OF LARYNGOLOGY & OTOLOGY / SCIENCE PHOTO LIBRARY PROFESSOR TONY WRIGHT, INSTITUTE OF LARYNGOLOGY & OTOLOGY / SCIENCE PHOTO LIBRARY

 Cholesteatoma of the eardrum, otoscope view.
-This condition is a posterior cholesteatoma (not visible here), where a mass of dead skin cells has accumulated on a retraction pocket on the tympanic membrane (eardrum).
+This condition is known as an attic cholesteatoma, where a mass of dead skin cells has accumulated in an attic retraction pocket.
+An attic retraction pocket is where the tympanic membrane (eardrum) has retracted in the region surrounding the top of the malleus (hammer) bone.
 A cholesteatoma is a complication of this condition, and can have serious consequences.
 A cholesteatoma can cause tissue erosion, damage to the inner ear, profound hearing loss, vertigo, facial nerve damage and palsy.
 In serious cases it can cause a brain abscess.
 If infected, the dead skin results in a foul-smelling discharge.

 Model release not required.
 Property release not required.